raudez77/End2End-Machine-Learning/README.md

 ## Titanic

-This is a simple Data set but a power example of using Machine learning techniques.
+This is a simple Data set but a power example of using Machine learning techniques and CI/CD Techniques.

 ## What I've learned

 1. End to End Machine learning process.
-2. Pipelines Creating.
+2. Pipelines Wrapper .
-3. Unit test.
+3. Unit testing & pytest.
-4. Collaborate with other teams using Git Github Docker .
+4. Collaborate with other teams using Git GitHub - Docker  - Travis.
-5. Deployment using AWS.
+5. Deployment using AWS .
 6. Understanding and Practicing CI/CD methodology.

 ## How to download

 1. Copy / pull the repository.
-2. Download Docker.
+2. Download Dockerfile for production or .devop for your localhost.
 3. Download all files.
 4. Run train.py to check each step taken during the pipeline process.
 5. Keep learning.